cyber-prophet/bostrom-journal/BostromJournal001.md

 The economic incentivization mechanism of heroes and neurons in Bostrom includes rewards and penalties.

-Blockchain is programmed to mint new BOOT tokens in each block to pay rewards.
+The blockchain is programmed to mint new BOOT tokens in each block to pay rewards.
 The `inflation_rate` coefficient determines the number of new tokens produced. `Inflation_rate` coefficient depends on the share of `staked` BOOTs:

 - if the `staked` percentage of BOOTs is less than the `goal_bonded` parameter, then the `inflation_rate` coefficient will be increasing for each block till it hits the `inflation_rate_max` value.
-The higher the `inflation_rate`, the more rewarding is the `stake`;
+The higher the `inflation_rate`, the more rewarding the `stake`;
 - if the `staked` percentage of BOOTs is more than the `goal_bonded` parameter, then the `inflation_rate` coefficient will be decreasing for each block till it hits the `inflation_rate_min` value, thus signaling to search for another way of profiting from BOOTs.

 New tokens are distributed between neurons who `staked` their tokens and heroes proportionally to their `staked` tokens.

 Heroes receive a set fee.

-Neurons are rewarded for deligating (`staking`) tokens to heroes and bearing `slashing` risks (reducing `stake` by the penalty amount), and also risks of skipping blocks without getting any rewards (while the hero who committed violation remains in the `jail` state).
+Neurons are rewarded for delegating (`staking`) tokens to heroes and bearing `slashing` risks (reducing `stake` by the penalty amount), and also risks of skipping blocks without getting any rewards (while the hero who committed violation remains in the `jail` state).

 Neurons' risks are that the heroes, to whom the former have delegated their tokens, may commit a violation of two kinds: